moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 Under the hood, the [ERC-20 precompile](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/ERC20.sol){target=\_blank} executes specific Substrate actions related to the Substrate balances module, which is coded in Rust.
 The balances module provides functionality for handling the various types of balances.

 This guide will show you how to interact with UNIT tokens, the native protocol tokens for Snap AppChains on the Tanssi Dancebox Testnet, via the ERC-20 precompile.
-You can certainly follow along and adapt this guide to interacting with your own ContainerChain.
+You can follow along and adapt this guide to interacting with your own ContainerChain.

 The precompile is located at the following address: